uaanchorage/GSoC/README.md

 **[4] Building a Decentralized Application (dApp) for Data Analysis in Bio-Block.**

-**Mentors:** Karthik Sathish (karthiksathishjeemain -at- gmail.com), Chalinda Weerasinghe (chalindaweerasinghe -at- gmail.com), and Erik Zvaigzne (erik.zvaigzne-at-gmail.com)
+**Mentors:** Chalinda Weerasinghe (chalindaweerasinghe -at- gmail.com), Karthik Sathish (karthiksathishjeemain -at- gmail.com), and Erik Zvaigzne (erik.zvaigzne -at- gmail.com)

 **Overview:** The open-source Bio-Block data and payment portal could theoretically admit health and medical information, subject to proper compliance and regulatory protocols.
 Can we build a dApp that takes this information and performs various levels of analytics: graphical, descriptive, inferential and possibly predictive?
 What blockchain architectures would permit such a dApp to reside on Bio-Block, and how can we make such a dApp scalable and open?
 Would the dApp connect through an API, and if so, what would that look like?
 This project explores and constructs a dApp that meets at least minimal architectural requirements, such as being decentralized, scalable and open, and implements at least two levels of analysis.